mtellal/bgp/doc.md

 ### What is BGP ?
 Border Gateway Protocol is a routing technology to transfer packets over networks (AS).
-It is a Exterior Gateway Protocol and the main protocol to making Internet.
-It connects companies, ineternet provider (IP) and big networks between them.
+It is an Exterior Gateway Protocol (EGP) and the main protocol to making Internet.
+It connects companies, ineternet providers (IP) and big networks between them.
 </br>
 BGP is by essence a Exterior Gateway Protocol but it can be used inside an AS.
-When 2 routers used BGP inside the same AS, BGP is used in intern (iBGP) and be configured differently. eBGP is used to exchange route informations between ASs and iBGP is used to ditributing informations to the router within your own AS.
+When 2 routers used BGP inside the same AS, BGP is used in intern (iBGP) and need to be configured differently. eBGP is used to exchange route informations between ASs and iBGP is used to ditributing informations to the router within your the AS.

 ### How BGP works ?
 In a BGP system, routers establish TCP connexions on port 179 called BGP peers, and exchange informations about AS's paths.
 BGP uses hiw own metrics to determine the Best Path Selection (BPS) (AS-Path, Next-Hop...).